Theravada: Abhidhamma philosophy

 According to Ronkin, the canonical Pāli Abhidhamma remains pragmatic and psychological, and "does not take much interest in ontology" in contrast with the Sarvastivada tradition.
 Paul Williams also notes that the Abhidhamma remains focused on the practicalities of insight meditation and leaves ontology "relatively unexplored".
 Ronkin does note, however, that later Theravāda sub-commentaries (ṭīkā) do show a doctrinal shift towards ontological realism from the earlier epistemic and practical concerns.

-On the other hand, Y. Karunadasa contends that the tradition of realism goes back to the earliest discourses, as opposed to developing only in later Theravada sub-commentaries:
+On the other hand, Y. Karunadasa contends that the tradition of realism goes back to the earliest discourses, as opposed to developing only in later Theravāda sub-commentaries:

 If we base ourselves on the Pali Nikayas, then we should be compelled to conclude that Buddhism is realistic.
 There is no explicit denial anywhere of the external world.
 Nor is there any positive evidence to show that the world is mind-made or simply a projection of subjective thoughts.
 That Buddhism recognizes the extra-mental existence of matter and, the external world is clearly suggested by the texts.
 Throughout the discourses it is the language of realism that one encounters.
 The whole Buddhist practical doctrine and discipline, which has the attainment of Nibbana as its final goal, is based on the recognition of the material world and the conscious living beings living therein.

 The Theravāda Abhidhamma holds that there is a total of 82 possible types of dhammas, 81 of which are conditioned (sankhata), while one is unconditioned, which is nibbana.
 The 81 conditioned dhammas are divided into three broad categories: consciousness (citta), associated mentality (cetasika) and materiality, or physical phenomena (rupa).
 Since no dhamma exists independently, every single dhamma of consciousness, known as a citta, arises associated (sampayutta) with at least seven mental factors (cetasikas).
 In Abhidhamma, all awareness events are thus seen as being characterized by intentionality and never exist in isolation.
 Much of Abhidhamma philosophy deals with categorizing the different consciousnesses and their accompanying mental factors as well as their conditioned relationships (paccaya).